Northern bobwhite: Behavior and ecology

 Like most game birds, the northern bobwhite is shy and elusive.
 When threatened, it will crouch and freeze, relying on camouflage to stay undetected, but will flush into low flight if closely disturbed.
 It is generally solitary or paired early in the year, but family groups are common in the late summer and winter roosts may have two dozen or more birds in a single covey.

 Breeding

 The species was once considered monogamous, but with the advent of radio telemetry, the sexual behavior of bobwhites has better been described as ambisexual polygamy.
+The eggs measure 3 cm in length and 2.5 cm in width.
 Either parent may incubate a clutch for 23 days, and the precocial young leave the nest shortly after hatching.
 The main source of nest failure is predation, with nest success averaging 28% across their range.
 However, the nest success of stable populations is typically much higher than this average, and the aforementioned estimate includes values for declining populations.

 Brooding behavior varies in that amalgamation (kidnapping, adopting, creching, gang brooding) may occur.
 An incubating parent may alternatively stay with its young.
 A hen may re-nest up to four times until she has a successful nest.
 However, it is extremely rare for bobwhites to hatch more than two successful nests within one nesting season.